-In Washington, where lawyers and lobbyists with large expense accounts regularly wine and dine, there’s no shortage of upscale things to do.
+In Washington, where lawyers and lobbyists with large expense accounts regularly wine and dine, there’s no shortage of ways to splurge.

 A sky’s-the-limit tour might begin in Georgetown, the epicenter of wealth and status.
 Founded in 1751, the neighborhood has been home to many powerful and influential Washingtonians, from politicians to socialites and media personalities.
 Head here for a dose of history while strolling along the zone’s cobblestone streets lined with magnificent mansions.
 Shop for art and antiques along M St. NW and Wisconsin Ave.
 NW, and dine at some of the city’s most coveted tables.